rangademetal/MangaDownloader/README.md

 # Manga downloader ![version](https://img.shields.io/badge/version-1.1.0-blue.svg)

 An python library where you can download the manga from https://mangadex.org with Google Chrome web driver.
+This library used Selenium
 <br/>You can found it here: **https://chromedriver.chromium.org.**